-The Master of Science Degree in Special Education provides specialized training in educating students with disabilities.
-The program is designed for certified teachers seeking additional Pennsylvania certification in special education PreK-8 or 7-12.
-Candidates will explore assessment and instruction strategies and techniques for high incidence, low incidence and emotional disabilities; research the necessary components for writing and implementing individualized education programs, evaluation reports and behavioral analyses; and investigate the laws and legislation relevant to special education.
+The Master of Science Degree in Special Education provides advanced scholarship and training in educating students with disabilities.
+The program is designed for special educators who desire to learn more about the field to become master teachers or leaders.
+Candidates will explore advanced theory in assessment and instruction strategies and techniques for high incidence, low incidence, and emotional disabilities; in addition to life-span transition, behavior analysis, autism, and related areas of special education (i.e. hearing impaired, etc.).